Finding Legal Help

 Judge David M. Connors was appointed to Utah's Second District Court by Governor Jon M. Huntsman, Jr. and took office in January 2008.
 He serves Davis, Morgan, and Weber counties.
 Judge Connors earned a law degree from Brigham Young University's J. Reuben Clark Law School where he was a member of the Law Review and graduated magna cum laude.
 He received his bachelor's degree from Yale University.
 Immediately after law school, Judge Connors served as a law clerk with the United States Court of Appeals for the Second Circuit, in New York.
 After his clerkship, Judge Connors was in private practice for nearly 30 years, most of which with the Utah office of LeBoeuf, Lamb, Greene & MacRae, L.L.P., where he served as head of the Utah litigation group.
 Judge Connors is a past chairman of the Business Law Section of the Utah State Bar and has served as a board member of the Wasatch Front Regional Council, the Davis County Council of Governments, the Economic Development Corporation of Utah, and several charitable foundations, including the Davis Education Foundation.
 He also served as Mayor of Farmington City from 2002 to 2006, after previously serving eight years on Farmington's city council.
 He is presently (2018-2020) the presiding judge of the Second District Court, and also serves as an officer of the ABA Judicial Division's National Conference of State Trial Judges.
 11/18

-Judge Michael D. DiReda was appointed to the Second District Court by Gov. Jon M. Huntsman, Jr., in December 2008.
-He serves Davis, Morgan, and Weber counties.
-Judge DiReda received a Bachelor's of Arts degree in Psychology from Pepperdine University in 1990 and a Juris Doctor degree from Pepperdine University in 1993.
-He worked as a judicial law clerk in the Second District Court from 1994 through 1995 before joining the Davis County Attorney's Office as a Deputy County Attorney where he worked as a prosecutor, serving as the lead attorney over domestic violence, juvenile and adult drug courts, as section chief over the Narcotics Division and as the litigation section chief over the criminal and juvenile divisions.
-He is a former Centerville City Prosecutor and Clinton City Prosecutor.
-He also works as an Adjunct Professor of Law at the S.J.
-Quinney School of Law at the University of Utah in the Trial Advocacy Department.
-He is a member of the National Association of Drug Court Professionals, a member and past chairman of the Disproportionate Minority Contact Subcommittee of the Utah Board of Juvenile Justice, and a past Executive Board member of the Utah Board of Juvenile Justice.
-Judge DiReda currently serves on the Standing Committee for Self-represented Parties.
-9/09
+Judge Michael D. DiReda was appointed to the Second District Court by Governor Jon M. Huntsman, Jr., in December 2008.
+He received a Bachelor of Arts degree in Psychology in 1990 and a Juris Doctor degree in 1993 from Pepperdine University.
+He served as a judicial law clerk in the Second District Court from 1994-1995 before joining the Davis County Attorney's Office.
+From 1995-2008, Judge DiReda worked as a Deputy Davis County Attorney, where he served as the Litigation Section Chief in the criminal and juvenile divisions.
+He was a Special Assistant United States Attorney from 2001-2007 and a prosecutor for the cities of Centerville and Clinton.
+Currently, Judge DiReda is an Adjunct Professor of Law at the University of Utah where he teaches trial advocacy.
+He is a member of the National Association of Drug Court Professionals, an editorial board member of the Utah Journal of Criminal Law, and a past member of the Standing Committee for Self-Represented Parties.
+2/19

 Judge Joseph M. Bean was appointed to the Second District Court in March 2014 by Gov. Gary R. Herbert.
 He serves Davis, Morgan, and Weber counties.
 Prior to his appointment, Judge Bean served as a Justice Court judge for Syracuse City.
 He was also president and managing partner of Bean & Micken, P.C.
 Judge Bean received a Juris Doctor from the University of Utah College of Law in 1989.
 11/14